 Chicken and Pork Liver

 Chicken livers are very small and come by the pound.
 These are best for pan-frying or making pate.

 I would like to add that I only have experience with ruminant and chicken livers.
-I’ve never tried to grind a pork liver, but I don’t see any reason why it would work.
+I’ve never tried to grind a pork liver, but I don’t see any reason why it wouldn’t work.
 I do recommend cooking pork liver and personally would not eat it raw or make dehydrated chips from it.

 Where to Buy Liver in Person

 If you live in an area with active beef production do all that you can to connect with a local rancher and support their hard work of raising quality meat!